IITPP-Roblox/Region-Culling/README.md

 #### Secondary Region Setup
 `RegionState` offers an additional method that makes it easier to create a centralized folder of "Regions" that you can easily customize, expand, rotate, resize, and re-position.
 Depending on use cases, a variety of ways to setup regions is possible.
+One way is by storing additional regions that can allow you to expand a previous region to an easily customizable size.
+When rooms are not entire models this may be of use as it allows such behavior.
 ```
 Regions : Instance
 |- Region1 : Instance